gurjeevanmalhi/Airline-On-Time-Performance-Analysis/README.md

 - Flight Delay Trends & Patterns: What are the most common causes of flight delays?
 Are there temporal or geographic patterns in delay occurrences?

+The SQL queries used to inspect and clean the data for this analysis can be found [here](Database%Design.sql).

+Targeted SQL queries regarding various business questions can be found [here](Business%20Problems.sql).

+An interactive Power BI dashboard used to report and explore performance trends can be found [here](Dashboard.pbix).

 ## Data Structure & Initial Checks

 The Department of Transportation’s main database structure for this analysis consists of 6 tables: flights, carriers, airports, cancel codes, markets, and world areas, with a total row count of approximately 1.8 million records.
 A description of each table is as follows: